Mirrowel/Mirrobot-py/docs/commands/permissions.md

 - Users with Administrator permission cannot be blacklisted
 - Roles with Administrator permission cannot be blacklisted
 - Blacklist overrides all other permission settings (except for administrators)
+- Blacklists are now stored persistently in `data/permission_blacklists.json` and will survive bot restarts and config resets

 ### Remove From Blacklist